Becauseweliveonearth/Becauseweliveonearth.github.io/README.md

 God called us into his family

-We are chosen by God and we accept it
+We are chosen by God, and we accept it

 We accept something that was given

-God gave it first.
+God gave it first

 We become God's people

-People chosen to multiply God.
+People chosen to multiply God

-To show forth the works of him who called us.
+To show forth the works of him who called us

-It is not enough to have God behind us and then we are pursuing worthless things (at least compared to God).
-Like the children of Israel using the abundance God gave them  in hopes of certainty from a calf.
+It is not enough to have God behind us, and then we are pursuing worthless things (at least compared to God).
+Like the children of Israel using the abundance God gave them in hopes of certainty from a calf

-We have to be like God,
+We have to be like God

-Like Jesus.
+Like Jesus

 To become defined by God

 God is my description

-We then as the body of Christ in groups become a holy nation.
+We then, as the body of Christ, in groups become a holy nation.

 To be chosen....

 >>   You did not choose Me, but I chose you and appointed you that you should go and bear fruit, and that your fruit should remain, that whatever you ask the Father in My name He may give you.
 John 15:16